Integrative-Transcriptomics/tss-prediction-comparison/README.md

 1. Input the following:
    - The name of your project (on the management site you will find your submission under this name)
    - your .wig-files of the forward and the reverse strand that were derived under the same condition (for example in an environment with 30°C)
-   - you can multiple forward and reverse files as technical replicates by selecting more files
+   - you can submit multiple forward and reverse files as technical replicates by selecting more files.
+Keep in mind that the number of forward files must match the number of reverse files
    - you can add more conditions by pressing the + button under the conditions
    - The mastertable of TSSpredator for the comparison
    - The .gff-file for the TSS classification